github4touchdouble/algobio/README.md

      It is still not optimal, but it works on larger input `n` (see report).
      If not provided, all elements of the set will be executed.
 - `--path` can be the name of the csv file, `default=times.csv`.
-- `--step` this flag is used in benchmarking.
-The input vec of each iteration is increased by this constant per iteration, `default=1`.
+- `--step` this parameter is used in benchmarking.
+You can control the inner and outer loop
+   iterations: `--step 100 10` will set the outer loop to run 100 times and the vec will be increased by 10 each iteration.
+So the algorithms will be benchmarked on sizes: 10, 20, 30, 40, ..., 990, 1000.
+   Default value is set to 100 10.

 > [!NOTE]
 > A csv containing the execution times per algorithm is only created when in `benchmark mode`